antmicro/kenning/docs/source/cmd-usage.md

                         Path to the dataset directory --inference-batch-size INFERENCE_BATCH_SIZE
                         The batch size for providing the input data --download-dataset    Downloads the dataset before taking any action.
-If the dataset files are already downloaded then they are not downloaded again --force-download-dataset
+If the dataset files are already downloaded and the checksum is correct then they are not downloaded again.
+Is enabled by default.
+  --force-download-dataset
                         Forces dataset download
   --external-calibration-dataset EXTERNAL_CALIBRATION_DATASET